Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Climb Every Mountain ( Chapter 7 )

 “I could take that for you,” I offered generously.
 I was going there, after all.
 It did not look that heavy.
 Just dried meat and fish, wrapped in oilskin.

-“Just place it in the offering chest out front of the doors,” he explained.
+“Just place it in the offering chest out front of the doors,” the old Nord explained.
 I took the package and placed it securely in my pack.
 Sofia and I wore our fur cloaks and crossed the bridge, spiking a bear, then some giant spider.
 Then it was climbing.
 More mountain goats being annoying on the trail bumping into my legs.
 I reached the next switchback and found a hunter praying in silence at one of the shrines dedicated to Kynareth.

 Further up I sensed a larger predator.
 I cast my flame atronach.
 The beast attacked.
 So did Sofia.
 It was a white sabertooth tiger.
 The atronach set it on fire repeatedly.
 I nailed it with spark to weaken its attacks, then put flame down its throat.
 Its eyes finally slid shut from inches away.
 Okay, that was exciting.
 I breathed hard to get myself back under control.
 I skinned it and cured the skin with that fine white fur on.
 Around another switchback we encountered a tundra wolf.
 More ice spikes and another pelt to the collection.
 Might make a nice white knapsack.